51+ reviews analysed

 Key Features

-- ADA Seal of Acceptance for gingivitis prevention
+• ADA Seal of Acceptance for plaque and gingivitis control

 Who It’s Best For